rehan-hansaja/Theatre-Ticket-System/README.md

 # Theatre-Ticket-System

- A theatre ticket management system using Java
+A ticket management system for a movie theatre including booking and canceling tickets, managing seating areas, displaying ticket details, saving and loading data.